 Seeing the most invisible people

-Andy Mendonsa is Executive Director of Widows Harvest Ministries in Chattanooga, Tennessee.
-As someone who has been scouring the Bible for passages about widows for 25 years, he explains what’s happening in the Ruth story with authority: “Taking on a widow means jeopardizing what he already has.”
+As someone who has been scouring the Bible for passages about widows for 25 years, Andy can explain what’s happening in the Ruth story with authority: “Taking on a widow means jeopardizing what he already has.”
 That’s why the kinsman refuses.

 Andy could have refused what God was offering him.